 Lesson 3 – Recognize the power of your thoughts

-“You don’t have to turn this into something.
-It doesn’t have to upset you.”
+“You don’t have to let this upset you.”

 – Marcus Aurelius

-Now, I process these events differently.
-It happened, I made a mistake, I fixed it, I learned from it, I got shouted out.
+Due to lots of practice I now try to process my thoughts carefully about events.
+Something happened, I made a mistake, I fixed it, I got shouted out.
 So what?
 Move on, make amends, learn from it, don’t let it worry me.

 This has been a wonderful way of processing things.
 It’s not apathy to everything around me, but a way of looking at events rationally and objectively – and not getting myself all wound up in the process.